jump-dev/JuMP.jl/docs/src/nlp.md

 function, and `autodiff=true` instructs JuMP to compute exact gradients automatically.

-!!! note
-    All arguments to user-defined functions are scalars, not vectors.
-To define a function which takes a large number of arguments, you may use the splatting syntax `f(x...) = ...`.

 Forward-mode automatic differentiation as implemented by ForwardDiff.jl has a computational cost that scales linearly with the number of input dimensions.
 As such, it is not the most efficient way to compute gradients of user-defined functions if the number of input arguments is large.
 In this case, users may want to provide their own routines for evaluating gradients.
-The more general syntax for `JuMP.register` which accepts user-provided derivative evaluation routines is:
+The more general syntax for `register` which accepts user-provided derivative evaluation routines is:

 ```julia